Are airlines – particularly low-cost carriers – age-friendly?

-Scoot is a fast-growing and ambitious low-cost carrier that also has plans to take its service into the US market.
+Scoot is a fast-growing and ambitious low-cost carrier that also has plans to expand its European footprint and also take its service into the US market.

 Scoot is not only an example of a low-cost carrier, but also offers the latest in new-generation wide-body planes such as the Boeing 787 Dreamliner.

-After doing this research, we approached Scoot about taking a truly objective look at its ScootBiz long haul product through the eyes of senior travellers – and, to its credit, the airline agreed to open its doors to our scruitiny, with no strings attached.
+After doing this research, we approached Scoot about taking a truly objective look at the age-friendliness of its ScootBiz long haul product – and, to its credit, the airline agreed to open its doors to our scrutiny, with no strings attached.

 As a result, we arrived today at Sydney’s International Airport ready to put ScootBiz under the microscope for our readers.

-Our aim is simple: to review the ScootBiz service on a long-haul journey and detail our experience to senior travellers who may be considering flying with Scoot in this way.
+Our aim was simple: to review the ScootBiz service on a long-haul journey and detail our experience from an age-friendliness viewpoint.

 The booking experience